Prep & Landing (series): The Snowball Protocol (2025)

+After an initially unidentified incident, Wayne invokes a non-disclosure clause called the Snowball Protocol.
+When Santa Claus calls Lanny and Wayne into his office, Lanny tells Santa a secret.
+Thinking Lanny has violated the Snowball Protocol, Wayne confesses to the incident—during their recent vacation, Magee attempted to force the elves into a strict schedule during the vacation, to which Wayne responded by pushing Magee to relax.
+When chaos ensued, Magee snapped into action and restored order.
+Neither this, nor a separate incident involving Magee's baby seal to which Wayne also confessed, was the secret Lanny told: the secret was in fact regarding Wayne's birthday.

 Short film

 Tiny's BIG Adventure

 A one-minute short film, titled Tiny's BIG Adventure, was released on-line on December 9, 2009, along with Prep & Landing.
 It was released on DVD on November 22, 2011, and on DVD/Blu-ray of Prep & Landing: Totally Tinsel Collection, on November 6, 2012.